ngxp/store-service/README.md

 mockStore = TestBed.get(Store);
 ```

-Optionally use the `withState(...)` function on the `NgrxStoreServiceTestingModule` to provide an object used as the state.
+Optionally use the `withState(...)` function on the `NgrxStoreServiceTestingModule` to provide an object that should be used as the state.

 ```ts
 import { NgrxStoreServiceTestingModule} from '@ngx-patterns/store-service/testing';